admedicum® Business for Patients

 For three years, I witnessed Phillip's commitment to patient organization collaborations.
 His skills, talents and abilities are exactly what patient organizations need --- and precisely what the industry requires, to help bring new ideas for treatment modalities into fruition.

 past-president and currently honorary president of Mukoviszidose e.V.,

 During his time as CEO of Mukoviszidose e.V., the German Cystic Fibrosis (CF) Association (2002 – 2014) and Managing Director of our research affiliate, Mukoviszidose Institut GmbH (2006 – 2015), I got to appreciate Andreas Reimann.
 I am a father of a son living with CF and I am grateful to what Andreas has contributed to the lives of CF-patients and their beloved ones.

 Andreas could combine a human attitude and professionalism to the benefit of the patients.
-He helped fostering the association to an even higher reputation, both nationally and internationally.
+He helped to foster the association to an even higher reputation, both nationally and internationally.
 He managed to raise awareness in the public and fostered support in health-policy for the objectives of CF-patients.
-This again helped bringing CF into the focus of research and medical care.
-Thanks to his prudent financial management and his good relationship to major donors, the association could raise sufficient funds to foster research and therapy and to promote important international projects.
-Andreas always had the impact on patients and relatives in mind when making research and care a priority of our activities.
-He also encouraged patient activists in the association and co-operated with pharmaceutical companies on eye’s level always keeping in mind that transparency and independence of the patient-organization must never be compromised with.
+This again helped to bring CF into the focus of research and medical care.
+Thanks to his prudent financial management and his good relationship with major donors, the association could raise sufficient funds to foster research and therapy and to promote important international projects.
+Andreas always had an impact on patients and relatives in mind when making research and care a priority of our activities.
+He also encouraged patient activists in the association and co-operated with pharmaceutical companies on eye-level always keeping in mind that transparency and independence of the patient organisation must never be compromised with.

-How much he cared about all people living with rare diseases is underpinned by his volunteer work as vice-president and later on as president of ACHSE, the German umbrella organization for rare diseases.
+How much he cared about all people living with rare diseases is underpinned by his volunteer work as vice-president and later on as president of ACHSE, the German umbrella organisation for rare diseases.